-Improved health and wellbeing is a cornerstone of the Health Board's strategy A Healthier Mid and West Wales, signalling a move away from a reactive care system that responds to illness and toward a pro-active population health system that promotes staying well.
-Accordingly, the strategy sets out the Health Board's 20-year vision for the future, a co-created vision developed from the three PSBs wellbeing plans, as follows:
+Improved health and wellbeing is a cornerstone of the our strategy A Healthier Mid and West Wales, signalling a move away from a reactive care system that responds to illness and toward a pro-active population health system that promotes staying well.
+Accordingly, the strategy sets out our 20-year vision for the future, a co-created vision developed from the three PSBs wellbeing plans, as follows:

 "Our shared vision is a mid and west Wales where individuals, communities and the environments they live, play and work in are adaptive, connected and mutually supportive.
 This means people are resilient and resourceful and enabled to live joyful, healthy and purposeful lives with a strong sense of belonging."

-Although the Health Board was responding the COVID-19 pandemic in 2020/21, it was conscious that at some point it would end and that the Health Board needed to be in the strongest possible position to accelerate the delivery of the strategy and bring the organisational values fully to life.
-Over the summer period, the Health Board took stock of where it was as an organisation, the lessons it had learnt in the initial phase of the pandemic, the decisions it had made and the progress achieved so far towards the strategic vision over the last 3 years.
-From this work, the Health Board developed a new set of 6 strategic objectives which set out the aims of the organisation - the horizon it is driving towards over the long term.
+Although the Health Board was responding to the COVID-19 pandemic in 2020/21, we were conscious that at some point it would end and that we needed to be in the strongest possible position to accelerate the delivery of the strategy and bring the organisational values fully to life.
+Over the summer period, we took stock of where we were as an organisation, the lessons we learnt in the initial phase of the pandemic, the decisions we made and the progress achieved so far towards the strategic vision over the last 3 years.
+From this work, we have developed a new set of 6 strategic objectives which set out the aims of the organisation - the horizon it is driving towards over the long term.

 Whilst these 6 strategic objectives provide a new clarity of purpose, the overall aim remains unchanged; the Health Board will deliver on the ambitions of its strategy as well as the requirements of WG, regulators and others, whilst building the organisation firmly around its values which is sustainable in the longer term.
-This revised approach will help the Health Board to more clearly plan, identify gaps and opportunities and track progress as a Board towards meeting these strategic objectives.
+This revised approach will help us to more clearly plan, identify gaps and opportunities and track progress as a Board towards meeting these strategic objectives.